fairafric organic chocolate

 Where can I order my batch of chocolates?

 You can order the chocolate online in our webshop.
-However, if you live in Germany, it’s worth checking out our storelocator.
-See if there is an organic food shop or „Weltladen“ (fair trade shop) selling fairafric close to you.
+However, if you live in Germany, it’s worth checking to see if there is an organic food shop or „Weltladen“ (fair trade shop) selling fairafric close to you.

 fairafric fair and organic chocolate